thruthesky/easy_packages/easychat/README.md

   - The `chatInvitationCount` is reset with actual number of invitation every time when app starts.
 So, if something goes wrong, it will correct by itself.

+### How to use it

+- Initialize the chat service and it will automatically work.
+  - While its initialization, it will reset the number of invitation for its own correction since the security rules are open, it may go wrong and it needs correction.
+It only works once every app start.

 ## Password

 NOTE: Password is not supported, yet.